 Questions were raised about tandem coding in VGA3.
 This will be discussed tomorrow.

 Decision: Agreement was reached to adjust the HD3 test design to reflect that HRC13 contains slicing instead of freezing.

 A proposal was made to check the admissibility of bit-stream data.
+See XXX (email)